insideout10/wordlift-docs/docs/faq.rst

 .. note::

-	When entities already exist we shall always avoid creating a new entity.
+	When entities already exist on a website in the form of posts or pages we shall always avoid creating a new entity and instead turn these posts or pages into entities. `Here is how <https://wordlift.io/blog/en/wordlift-3-15/>`_.

 People should add entities that are accurate and directly relevant to the content they're writing.